 Is it possible to think about Valentine’s Day without simultaneously thinking about chocolate?
 Maybe.
 But for most of us, Feb.
 14 is synonymous with big red, heart-shaped boxes full of delicious sweet treats.

 But what if you deal with occasional heartburn?
-According to the American College of Gastroenterology, around 60 million Americans have reported having heartburn episodes at least once each month, which means you’re not alone in worrying if your heartburn may flare up if you eat chocolate.
+Around 60 million Americans1, have reported having heartburn episodes at least once each month, which means you’re not alone in worrying if your heartburn may flare up if you eat chocolate.

 Why Can Chocolate Cause Heartburn?

 According to Wei Ming Sun, Ph.D., a research scientist at the University of Michigan Department of Internal Medicine, a study done at the University of Michigan Health System showed2 that chocolate can cause “a large amount of serotonin to be released from the cells in the intestines.”
 She goes on to say that research suggests that serotonin causes the lower esophageal sphincter to relax.
 The relaxation of the sphincter means that the connection between the esophagus and stomach is opened and acid is allowed to flow back up to the esophagus.

 Is Chocolate Really Off Limits For Heartburn Sufferers?